 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DO area on the northeastern Spanish coast, which is a major part of the province of the same name in Catalonia includes.
-It is an ancient winegrowing area, because already in the antiquity Here were typical of Catalonia mistelas and Rancios produced and exported to many countries and established the prosperity of the area.
-The port of Tarragona was already an important trading center in Roman times.
-Also used in many churches worldwide measuring wines Tarragona is still very common today.
-A traditional producer is the winery De Muller, which supplies the Vatican.
-And for the Jewish community in Barcelona presents the Cooperative Celler de Capçaneskosher wines ago.
-The vineyards cover 7,300 hectares of vineyards in the two very different sub-areas El Camp and Ribera d'Ebre, which spread over 72 municipalities.
-The two former sub-areas Montsant (formerly falset) and Priorato became independent by splitting off.
+DO area on the northeastern Spanish coast, which covers a large part of the province of the same name in Catalonia includes.
+It is an ancient wine region, because already in the antiquity became the typical ones for Catalonia mistelas and Rancios produced and exported to many countries and established the area's prosperity.
+The port of Tarragona was an important transshipment point for this in Roman times.
+Even those used in many churches worldwide measuring wines still come from Tarragona.
+A traditional producer is the De Muller winery, which supplies the Vatican.
+And the cooperative provides for the Jewish community in Barcelona Celler de Capçaneskosher wines ago.
+The vineyards cover 7,300 hectares of vineyards in the two very different sub-areas El Camp and Ribera d'Ebre, which extend over 72 municipalities.
+The two former sub-areas Montsant (formerly falset) and Priorato became independent by secession.